ykubo82/bioCHL/README.md

 python CHL_inh_exc.py

 ```
-*for these code, please install pytoch and tensorflow.
+*for these codes, please install pytoch and tensorflow.

 To run the spiking neural networks with the predictions, go:
 ```